gazebosim/gz-sim/tutorials/video_recorder.md

 A few video recorder parameters can be specified using GUI configurations, see the [GUI Configuration](gui_config.html) tutorial for more information.
-If you launched Ignition Gazebo with the `video_record_dbl_pendulum.sdf` demo world, the GUI configurations are embedded in the world SDF file so you will need to download a copy of the [sdf file](https://raw.githubusercontent.com/gazebosim/gz-sim/main/examples/worlds/video_record_dbl_pendulum.sdf). and modify the GUI configuration in that file.
-On the other hand, if you launched Ignition Gazebo with a world file that does not have GUI configurations, you will need to specify the settings in `$HOME/.ignition/gazebo/<#>/gui.config`.
+If you launched Gazebo with the `video_record_dbl_pendulum.sdf` demo world, the GUI configurations are embedded in the world SDF file so you will need to download a copy of the [sdf file](https://raw.githubusercontent.com/gazebosim/gz-sim/main/examples/worlds/video_record_dbl_pendulum.sdf). and modify the GUI configuration in that file.
+On the other hand, if you launched Gazebo with a world file that does not have GUI configurations, you will need to specify the settings in `$HOME/.ignition/gazebo/<#>/gui.config`.